temporalio/cli/temporalcli/commandsmd/commands.md

   Only allowed when `--query` is present.

 ### temporal workflow stack: Trace a Workflow Execution

-wefwef
-The `temporal workflow stack` command [Queries](/workflows#query) a [Workflow Execution](/workflows#workflow-execution) with `__stack_trace` as the query type This returns a stack trace of all the threads or routines currently used by the workflow, and is useful for troubleshooting
+Performs a [Query](/workflows#query) on a [Workflow Execution](/workflows#workflow-execution) using a `__stack_trace`-type query.
+Shows a stack trace of the threads and routines in current use by the Workflow to support troubleshooting:

 ```
-temporal workflow stack --workflow-id YourWorkflowId
+temporal workflow stack \
+    --workflow-id YourWorkflowId
 ```

-Use the options listed below to change the command's behavior

 #### Options

 * `--reject-condition` (string-enum) -
-  Optional flag for rejecting Queries based on Workflow state.
+  Optional flag to reject Queries based on Workflow state.
   Options: not_open, not_completed_cleanly.

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

-### temporal workflow start: Start a new Workflow Execution
+### temporal workflow start: Initiate a Workflow Execution

-The `temporal workflow start` command starts a new [Workflow Execution](/workflows#workflow-execution).
-The Workflow and Run IDs are returned after starting the [Workflow](/workflows).
+Start a new [Workflow Execution](/workflows#workflow-execution).
+Returns the Workflow- and Run-IDs.

 ```
 temporal workflow start \
-		--workflow-id meaningful-business-id \
+		--workflow-id YourWorkflowId \
 		--type YourWorkflow \
 		--task-queue YourTaskQueue \
 		--input '{"Input": "As-JSON"}'